-No, you don't have to speak to each condiment, but the best way to figure out what's edible and whether you've got doubles is to take every condiment out of your fridge and line it up on the countertop.
+No, you don't have to speak to each condiment, but the best way to figure out what's edible and whether or not you've got doubles is to take every condiment out of your fridge and line them up on the countertop.
 Look at the sell-by dates and open every jar.
 Combine duplicates and toss anything that smells/looks dicey or is well past its expiration.
 Then make a list of anything you need to replace.

 2. Date your condiments.